 An electronic health records (EHR) early adopter in 2008, Mercy became the nation’s first Epic-accredited provider in 2014 and now extends EHR services to others.
 With its recognition as an “Analytics Wizard” and the innovator behind Mercy Virtual, the world’s first hospital without beds, Mercy’s track record is one for taking calculated risks to be ahead of a changing health care landscape.
 As a result, Mercy is equipped to respond to today’s health care needs.

-Mercy is part of the VMware Cloud Provider Program, and MTS’s cloud service runs on VMware vSphere, the leading virtualization platform for building cloud infrastructures.
-As a VMware Cloud Provider, MTS’s cloud service uses proven VMware technology that organizations already use in their existing data centers.
-Customers can now easily move workloads from their VMware vSphere-based virtualized or private cloud environment to MTS’s service for built-in flexibility, security and increased IT agility.
+Mercy is part of the VMware Cloud Provider Program, and MTS’ cloud service runs on VMware vSphere, the leading virtualization platform for building cloud infrastructures.
+By leveraging a common cloud infrastructure based on VMware, customers can easily move workloads between their private data centers and MTS’ cloud, and leverage the MTS cloud service for increased flexibility, security, and IT agility.

 Scott Richert, Mercy’s vice president of enterprise infrastructure, sees the need through the eyes of his peers.
 “Health care’s tech leaders want to migrate to get the cloud’s benefits without the cloud’s risks, but a good solution has been hard to find,” he said. ”This is the same equipment I’d buy for my enterprise data centers, with the same high service standard we hold for ourselves.
 Now, with VMware, there’s a way to share enterprise-class cloud hosting with our health care community.”